djkeu/web_apps/index.md

     web_apps/blog

 Done: Start a new Django project called Blog.
-ToDo: Create an app called blogs in the project
+Done: Create an app called blogs in the project
-ToDo: and a model called BlogPost.
+Done: and a model called BlogPost.
-ToDo: The model should have fields like title, text, and date_added.
+Done: The model should have fields like title, text, and date_added.

 ToDo: Create a superuser for the project, and use the admin site to make a couple of short posts.
     Note: superuser: blog_admin